Composer-Team/Beethoven-Docs/src/pages/Beethoven/HW/index.md

 4-byte data bus must only launch 4B-aligned transactions.

 The request channel is identical for readers and writers.
-- `requestChannel.valid` (Output): drive this signal high to start a new transaction.
+- `requestChannel.valid` (Input to reader): drive this signal high to start a new transaction.
 The transaction will begin only when the ready and valid are high together on the rising clock edge.
-- `requestChannel.ready` (Input): This signal will be driven high when the reader is ready to begin a new transaction.
+- `requestChannel.ready` (Output from reader): This signal will be driven high when the reader is ready to begin a new transaction.
         In-progress transactions cannot be interrupted an must be fully consumed before the reader is made ready again.
-- `requestChannel.bits.address`: the starting address for the transaction.
+- `requestChannel.bits.address` (Input to reader):  the starting address for the transaction.
-- `requestChannel.bits.len`: the length of a transaction in bytes.
+- `requestChannel.bits.len` (Input to reader): the length of a transaction in bytes.
 This may be made arbitrarily long.

 **Reader Data Channel**: The data channel for the  will begin to provide valid data an indeterminate amount of time after the start of the transaction.
 You must drive the input signals.
-- `dataChannel.inProgress` (Output): This is driven high iff there is an in-progress transaction still active.
+- `dataChannel.inProgress` (Output from reader): This is driven high iff there is an in-progress transaction still active.
-- `dataChannel.data.valid` (Output): This bit is driven high when there is valid data from memory on `data.bits`.
+- `dataChannel.data.valid` (Output from reader): This bit is driven high when there is valid data from memory on `data.bits`.
         It will remain high and the data will not progress to the next word until the `ready` signal is driven high.
-- `dataChannel.data.ready` (Input): This is driven high iff data can be consumed on the data bus.
+- `dataChannel.data.ready` (Input to reader): This is driven high iff data can be consumed on the data bus.
-- `dataChannel.data.bits` (Output): The requested data.
+- `dataChannel.data.bits` (Output from reader): The requested data.

 **Writer Data Channel**:
-- `dataChannel.isFlushed` (Output): This is driven high iff there are no writes that have been issued to DRAM but have not returned an acknowledgement.
+- `dataChannel.isFlushed` (Output from reader): This is driven high iff there are no writes that have been issued to DRAM but have not returned an acknowledgement.
-- `dataChannel.data.valid` (Input): Drive this high when you wish to write the data on `data.bits` to memory.
+- `dataChannel.data.valid` (Input to reader): Drive this high when you wish to write the data on `data.bits` to memory.
 Drive this signal low when you do not wish to write to memory (including while there is no request active).
-- `dataChannel.data.ready` (Output): This is driven high iff data can be consumed on the data bus.
+- `dataChannel.data.ready` (Output from reader): This is driven high iff data can be consumed on the data bus.
-- `dataChannel.data.bits` (Input): The data to be written.
+- `dataChannel.data.bits` (Input to reader): The data to be written.

 #### Transaction Waveform